pytorch/pytorch/docs/source/fx.rst

 ---------------

-Although most transformations can be implemented as graph transformations, transformations that involve large numbers of rewriting are often more easily represented through retracing.
+Although most transformations can be implemented as graph transformations, transformations that involve a lot of graph rewrites are often more easily represented through retracing.
 For example, let’s imagine that we wanted to write a pass that decomposed PyTorch functions.
-For example, it would transform every ``F.relu(x)`` into ``(x > 0)*x``.
+It would transform every ``F.relu(x)`` into ``(x > 0)*x``.
 One possibility would be to perform the requisite graph rewriting to insert the comparison and multiplication after the ``F.relu``, and then clean up the original ``F.relu``.
 However, graph